qcoumes/dgeq/docs/settings.md

 }
 ```

+___

 ## `DGEQ_COMMANDS`

 Allow the redefinition of the list of commands use by `DGeQ`.
 For more information about commands,
 see [Commands](/commands.md).

-You can directly use the imported command or the corresponding dotted path.
+You can directly use the imported command, or the corresponding dotted path.

 Default value is :